TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

  or http://127.0.0.1:9900/lab?token=6ddef678a64245352e74fc66987d378ce075f390d89a2c7f
 ```

-In this example port number is 9901 and compute name is green27.
+In this example, the port number is 9901 and the compute name is green27.
 So you have to replace these values in the tunneling command presented above.
 The command will look now:

 ```bash
 ssh uni-ID@base.hpc.taltech.ee -L 9901:green27:9901
 ```

-If your tunnel is running (ssh connection is active) then the JupyterLab can be accessed from the address:
+If your tunnel is running (ssh connection is active), then JupyterLab can be accessed from the address:

 ```bash
 http://127.0.0.1:9901/lab?token=4046f45de18c9523525ed8d972d48618ee333c6417e640f6
 ```

-Open the above presented address in your browser.
+Open the above-presented address in your browser.
 ***NB!*** These values are unique and different during each run.

 ---

-## with the new SPACK-based modules
+## With the New SPACK-Based Modules

-The following modules need to be loaded to activate Julia, Octave and Python 3.8.12 in JupyterLab
+The following modules need to be loaded to activate Julia, Octave, and Python 3.8.12 in JupyterLab:

 ```bash
 module load rocky8-spack/